VIN number lookup: Using MyGeotab to decode VIN

 Digit 8 which has a value of “4” specifies the engine type.
 Therefore, we have a 1.4L, 4 cylinder, flexible fuel, MFI (Multiport Fuel Injection) with DOHC (Dual Overhead Cam) engine.

 Digit 9 is the check digit (value “2” here), which can range from 0–9 plus X. A mathematical formula is used with the other digits of the VIN to calculate a checksum.
 This provides you an opportunity to detect whether you have an error in your VIN.
 The details of the calculation can be found in 49 CFR 565.

 Vehicle Identification Section (VIS)

-Digits 10-17 define the VIS.
-Digit 10 is the year digit which is “B” which tells us that the model year for the car is 2011.
-On to digit 11 which is “U.” This lets us know that the car was built by the good people at the Detroit Hamtramack plant.
+Digits 10–17 define the VIS.
+Digit 10 is the year digit which is B; tells us that the model year for the car is 2011.
+Onto digit 11 which is U. This lets us know that my car was built by the good people at the Detroit Hamtramck plant.